To date, the significant flora of Helena and Aurora Range includes:

 A further 9 plant specied have a Priority status in the surrounding sandplains and a further 2 plant species in the surrounding woodlands.

-The Rare and Priority plant species on Helena and Aurora Range was determined from a search on Naturemap in October 2017 and their conservation status updated in January 2018.
-These significnat plant species are listed below with some notes.
+The Threatened and Priority plant species on Helena and Aurora Range, Bungalbin, was determined from a search on the Dandjoo biodiversity data platform1 on 4 August 2024 and the taxonomy (of plant species names) were also updated at this time, as was the status of Threatened2 and Priority3 plants.
+The significnat plant species found on Helena and Aurora Range, Bungalbin, are listed below with some notes.
 Any comments on distribution are based on small scale maps presented in the Western Australian Herbarium website and data base, FloraBase.
-Photos can be viewed in the Flora Gallery (under the heading: Flora of Helena and Aurora Range).

 List of Significant Flora on Helena and Aurora Range (Bungalbin)